RachelZheng/scott/README.md

 + mitosis_detection: bool, does cell have mitosis or not
 + expResizeWidth: initial image width
 + expResizeHeight: initial image height

+If cells have mitosis behavior, please specify the mitosis parameters in line 18-22, where the default setup is for PSC-C2DL.
+We recommend not specifying weight in the first run and trying different mitosis parameters if accuracy improves.

 ## Usage